Protestant Church in the Netherlands: Beliefs

 The doctrine of the Protestant Church in the Netherlands is expressed in its creeds.
 In addition to holding the Apostles', the Nicene, and the Athanasian creeds of the universal Church, it also holds to the confessions of its predecessor bodies.
 From the Lutheran tradition are the unaltered Augsburg Confession and Luther's Catechism, and from the Calvinist tradition are the Heidelberg and Genevan Catechisms along with the Belgic Confession with the Canons of Dordt.
 The Church also acknowledges the Theological Declaration of Barmen and the Leuenberg Agreement.
-Ordination of women and blessings of same-sex marriages are allowed.

 The PKN contains both liberal and conservative movements, although the liberal Remonstrants left talks when they could not agree with the unaltered adoption of the Canons of Dordt.
 Local congregations have far-reaching powers concerning "controversial" matters (such as admittance to holy communion or whether women are admitted as members of the congregation's consistory).

+Marriage

+A 2004 resolution allows local churches to decide about blessings of same-sex marriage.